How to take care of Bulbs

 From the moment the plants are actively growing, the soil should be kept moist, but never soggy.
 Bulbs do not need feeding before they flower.
-If your garden has poor soil the bulbs should be fed after blooming, when they are storing food for the following season’s growth.
-Feed the plants with a liquid or granular balanced fertiliser and continue to water in dry conditions until the leaves begin to die off naturally.
+If your garden has poor soil the bulbs should be fed after blooming when they are storing food for the following season’s growth.
+Feed the plants with a liquid or granular balanced fertilizer and continue to water in dry conditions until the leaves begin to die off naturally.
 This may take about two or three months.

 After flowers have finished, cut off the spent flower stems but do not cut back the foliage.
 If you cut off the leaves before they died down naturally, the bulb will not have the reserves to grow and flower the following season.